yubrajbhoi/termux-python/Doc/library/ctypes.rst

 .. function:: DllCanUnloadNow()

-   Windows only: This function is a hook which allows implementing in-process COM servers with ctypes.
+   This function is a hook which allows implementing in-process COM servers with ctypes.
 It is called from the DllCanUnloadNow function that the _ctypes extension dll exports.

+   .. availability:: Windows

 .. function:: DllGetClassObject()

-   Windows only: This function is a hook which allows implementing in-process COM servers with ctypes.
+   This function is a hook which allows implementing in-process COM servers with ctypes.
 It is called from the DllGetClassObject function that the ``_ctypes`` extension dll exports.

+   .. availability:: Windows

 .. function:: find_library(name)